Indications for BICILLIN C-R 900/300:

 Susceptible moderately severe infections including respiratory, skin and soft tissue, erysipelas, scarlet fever, otitis media.

 Use other strengths.

-Give by deep IM inj into upper, outer buttock or anterolateral thigh; for younger children, midlateral thigh may be preferred.
+Give by deep IM inj into upper, outer buttock (dorsogluteal) or ventrogluteal site; for younger children, midlateral thigh may be preferred.
 Group A strep: one inj of 900/300 once.
-Pneumococcal: one inj of 900/300 every 2–3 days until afebrile for 48 hours.
+Pneumococcal (except meningitis): one inj of 900/300 every 2–3 days until afebrile for 48hrs.

 Not for IV use.
 Do not admix with other IV solutions.
 Reports of inadvertent IV administration has been associated with cardiorespiratory arrest and death.

 Not for IV use; do not inject into or near an artery or nerve.
+Risk of femoris necrosis and atrophy with IM injs into the anterolateral thigh; not recommended.
 History of cephalosporin or significant allergies.
 Asthma.
 Increased risk of methemoglobinemia in G6PD deficiency, congenital/idiopathic methemoglobinemia, cardiac or pulmonary compromise, infants <6mos; monitor and discontinue if occurs.
 Monitor renal and hematopoietic function in prolonged use.
 Discontinue if superinfection develops.
 Pregnancy.
 Nursing mothers.

 Do not admix with other intravenous solutions.
 Antagonized by concomitant tetracycline; avoid.
 Potentiated by probenecid.
 Increased risk of methemoglobinemia with concomitant local anesthetics, acetaminophen, sulfonamides, nitrates, phenytoin, phenobarbital; see full labeling.